Anti-FARC conservative wins in Colombia, faces leftist in runoff - Journal du Cameroun

 “It’s obviously going to be very polarized in the second round,” said analyst Andres Macais, with both sides scrambling to form alliances with defeated candidates.

-Conservatives backing Duque have a majority in the Congress after sweeping the legislative elections in March.
+Conservatives backing Duque have a majority in the Congress after sweeping legislative elections in March.

 Leftist candidates Sergio Fajardo, a former Medellin mayor who polled 23.7 percent of the vote, and peace negotiator Humberto De la Calle, have previously refused to ally with Petro.

-Petro said he wanted a Colombia “present and future” without hatred or vengeance and to leave behind “the machinery of corruption.”
+Petro expressed confidence after his second-place finish.
+“You can be certain that we will win, that the history of Colombia can be changed,” he told supporters.

-The 58-year-old rallied many Colombians with his campaign speeches against inequality and corruption, making him the country’s first leftist candidate going to the second round of a presidential poll.
+The 58-year-old rallied many Colombians with his campaign speeches against inequality and corruption.

 “I voted for Petro… who has helped the poor people,” said domestic worker Gladys Cortes, 60.